-Mid Day Meal Scheme in the State is implemented under the overall supervision of The Chief Secretary Punjab.
-School Education Department has been declared Nodal Agency for the implementation of the scheme in the schools, which is headed by the Secretary School Education and is looked after by the Director General School Education at the State level.
+Mid Day Meal Scheme in the State is implemented under the overall supervision of The Chief Secretary Government of Punjab.
+School Education Department has been declared as Nodal Agency for the implementation of the scheme in the schools, which is headed by the Secretary School Education and is looked after by the Director Public Instructions (EE) at the State level.
 Under his control a separate Mid Day Meal Society has been constituted at the State Level.